Whale Boat Operators

 Things to do, Whale Boat Operators

-We do Boat based Whale watching from June - November Make your own priceless memories on our whale watching boat trip experiencing close encounters with Southern Right, Humpback and Bryde’s whales and possibly even pods of dolphins.
-We also do…
+We offer boat-based whale watching trips in season from June - November Create priceless memories on one of our whale-watching boat safaris experiencing close encounters with Southern Right, Humpback, and Bryde's whales often joined by pods of dolphins.
+From December…

 Ivanhoe Sea Safaris